-At the municipal level, the projected number of additional dwellings required over the 15 year period from 2021 to 2036 ranges from 394 per annum (Forecast ID) to 656 per annum (dwelling approvals method).
+At the municipal level, the projected number of additional dwellings required over the 15 year period from 2021 to 2036 ranges from 394 per annum (Forecast ID) to 653 per annum (dwelling approvals method).

-Given that the Forecast ID projections were prepared some 5 years prior to this assessment and the degree to which recent development has exceeded the projections, it is considered appropriate to prioritise the VIF and dwelling approvals methods for the purposes of strategic planning.
+Given that the Forecast ID projections have not changed since the previous version of the projections which were prepared some 7 years prior to this assessment and the degree to which recent development has exceeded the projections, it is considered appropriate to prioritise the VIF and dwelling approvals methods for the purposes of strategic planning.

-Tables 24 and 25 show the projection results, including the spatial distribution between Phillip Island and mainland areas.
+Table 24 shows the projection results, including the spatial distribution between Phillip Island and mainland areas.
+The Victoria in Future 2023 projections do not provide a spatial breakdown, however it is noted that: